 Methods of conducting merchandising audits

 The merchandising audit should ideally take place in all stores.
-Should this not be a possibility, pick a representative set.
-If you do not audit all stores, be sure to pick stores that truly represents your various markets (geography, socioeconomic factors, etc…) and store formats.
+If this not be a possibility, pick a representative set.
+It is important to pick stores that truly represents your various markets (geography, socioeconomic factors, etc…) and store formats.

 Make sure that issues are addressed!
 An audit has more value if non-compliant issues are addressed and remedied.
 Again, software should help you with this.
-What has been assigned, to whom?
-What hasn’t been fixed?
-What’s late?
+Software like Compliant IA shows you what is assigned and to whom as well as what hasn’t been fixed, and what’s late.
 Turn the audit into a vehicle for improvement and remedy issues before they jeopardize the success of the merchandising program.

 Should you conduct merchandising audits internally or use a third party?

 Some companies, like Compliant IA, sell turn-key mobile and tablet friendly software for retailers and manufacturers to audit their own stores, internally.
 Other companies offer a “merchandising service”, akin to a mystery shopper service, and send individuals under contract to audit your stores.

 You should conduct audits internally if you have the resources to do so, want to control quality and/or don’t want to outsource a core competency like merchandising compliance.
 You should conduct audits externally (outsource), if you lack the resources internally and have no concern with the quality and reliability of an outsourced service.